quiet branches labs

 stronger evidence is evidence that cost the customer something to produce. a quote is easy; a behavior is harder to fake. use the signal tiers as a prompt: if everything you have is frictionless, you probably need more of it.

-answer three questions to classify a surface. compliance and legal exposure is always the first check. if it exists, the zone is 4 regardless of everything else. that risk cannot surface mid-sprint.
+answer four questions to classify a surface. compliance and legal exposure is always the first check. if it exists, the zone is 4 regardless of everything else. that risk cannot surface mid-sprint.

 zone classifier